 SPIN2025: The Best of British!
 SPIN2025: The Best of British!

-The 16th Speech in Noise Workshop (SPIN2025) will take place 9-10 January 2025 in the beautiful city of Lancaster, UK.
+The 16th Speech in Noise Workshop (SPIN2025) took place 9-10 January 2025 in the beautiful city of Lancaster, UK, at the Health and Innovation Campus of Lancaster University.

 Programme overview